Brachytherapy for Gynecologic Cancers

 - You may want to bring a sanitary pad with you to wear home or we can give you one.
 You should not use tampons, as you will have some irritation in the vagina and tampons could make this worse.

-- Do not douche, have intercourse, go swimming or take a tub bath if you have a Smitt sleeve, until it is removed at the end of brachytherapy treatments and your doctor has told you it is safe to do so.
+- Do not douche, have intercourse, go swimming or take a tub bath if you have a Smitt sleeve, until it is removed at the end of brachytherapy treatments and your provider has told you it is safe to do so.

 - For some women, douching with vinegar and water will be recommended to help clean out any dead tissue AFTER all brachtherapy treatments are completed.
-Your doctor will tell you if this is right for you.
+Your provider will tell you if this is right for you.
 You can buy a douche kit at your local pharmacy.

 - You may experience cramping, similar to menstrual cramps, for 24 hours after the procedure.
 You may use ibuprofen (Advil, Motrin or Nuprin) or naproxen (Aleve or Naprosyn) to relieve the cramps.
 Be sure to follow the instructions on the bottle.